lukbrb/academic-physics/galaxy-classification/README.md

 This project aims to give a tour of the Scikit-learn library capabilities, and to give some concrete examples on how to use classifiers for real world problems.
 The problem we tackle here is the classification of galaxies.
 The data used comes from the Galaxy Zoo project.

-*Note: This project is based on the excellent sklearn tutorial from Jake VanderPlas.
-The original GitHub repository can be found [here](https://github.com/jakevdp/sklearn_tutorial)*

 ## Dataset presentation

 ### Galaxy Zoo1 Catalog Data